kyleuckert/LaserTOF/README.md

 <li>Click "Identiy Parent Peak"</li>
 <li>click point on graph corresponding to peak</li>
 <li>add the mass value of this peak in the dialog box</li>
+<li>repeat this process for any additional peaks (if applicable) by clicking "Add Calibration Point" button</li>
 <li>Click "Finish Calibration"</li>
 </ul>
 <ul>